 How do I apply for a buddy dog

-Call Guide Dogs and speak to the advice line
+- Call the Guide Dogs advice line on 0800 781 1444

-Fill in an application form
+- Fill in an application form

-Following the two workshops, you’ll be sent an online application form to fill in.
+Following the webinar, you’ll be sent an online application form to fill in.
 As part of the application process, we’ll also need to see supporting documents such as rental agreements or details of your child’s visual impairment.
-It’s worth getting these sorted now, as we’ll check them during the home visit and/or development day.
+It’s worth getting these sorted now, as we may check them during the buddy dog experience session or on a Skype call.

-A home visit
+- A home visit

-Matching with a buddy dog
+- Matching with a buddy dog

 Once you’ve been to all the training sessions, you’ll be matched with a buddy dog.
 We can’t say how long this will take, as it depends on your circumstances and if we have the right dog for your family.
 If we do have the right buddy dog available, your family can collect them at this point and take them home.

-Follow-up and qualification
+- Follow-up and qualification

 You’ll have four weeks (minimum) to get to know your buddy dog and allow them to settle in properly.
-Next, you’ll be invited back to the training centre for a qualification visit, where you should be signed off as a buddy dog partnership.
+Next, you’ll be invited back to the training centre for a qualification visit, where you may be signed off as a buddy dog partnership.